|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 In the limit case r = rcrit will be k = 0 , the universe has an infinitely large radius of curvature - it is a model of an open universe with flat space (Euclidean).
 Spacetime metrics have a simple shape here

 |ds 2 = - c 2 dt 2 + a 2 (t) . (dx 2 + dy 2 + dz 2 ) ,||(5.27)|

 whereas the time-varying

-It should be noted that although the Euclidean metric of three-dimensional space is based on the r = r crit , the whole four-dimensional space-time is not flat here!
-Only certain special sections (superficials) of spacetime are flat, corresponding to the same proper time of all particles filling the universe.
+It should be noted that although the Euclidean metric of three-dimensional space is obtained for the r = rcrit , the whole four-dimensional space-time is not flat here!
+Only certain special sections (hypersurfaces) of spacetime are flat, corresponding to the same proper time of all particles filling the universe.